ghunshoot/RTAB-Map-ROS-Kinect/Installing_ROS.md

 # Ros Installation
 The official documentation and installation is [here](http://wiki.ros.org/kinetic/Installation/Ubuntu), but I presented some issues.
-Here I will show how I could install correctly ROS Kinetic in Ubuntu 16.04 (10/31/2019).
+Here I will show how I could install correctly ROS Kinetic in Ubuntu 16.04 or Melodic in Ubuntu 18.04 (11/02/2019).

 First we start checkmarking all in System Settings > Software and Updates > Ubuntu Software, Other Software, and Updates.
 Also in Ubuntu Software we select `Download from: Main`.
 Notice when close the window it will start updating the cache.
 When finish updating it bring back "Failed to download repository information", ignore and go on.